SteCiu01/Power-BI-Reports/Maven-Coffee-Challenge/README.md

 [Full Challenge Link](https://mavenanalytics.io/challenges/maven-coffee-challenge)

 **Pricing strategy:** How can we align prices with customer value perception?

-## Maven Coffee Challenge - How to successfully break into US coffee shops market?
-[Winner]
+## Maven Coffee Challenge - How to successfully break into US coffee shops market? [🏆 Winner]